cloudfoundry/routing-release/README.md

 ### <a name="developer-workflow"></a> Developer Workflow

-- Clone CI repository (next to where this code is cloned)
+- Clone [CI repository](https://github.com/cloudfoundry/wg-app-platform-runtime-ci) (next to where this code is cloned), and make sure latest is pulled by running `git pull`

   ```bash
   mkdir -p ~/workspace